9 Best Trail Running Shoes For Hiking

 This image has an empty alt attribute; its file name is 74c5beda-b271-491d-b3d7-74a2dc164c1c

 Why We Recommend.
-Also a Mountain Running Shoe, the La Sportiva Ultra Raptor II has more cushion and drop than the Bushido.
-Rugged enough to go off trail, the Ultra Raptor II trail runners have a full rock plate, deep treads, and sticky rubber outsole for maximum protection and stability.
+The La Sportiva Ultra Raptor II is positioned as a mountain running shoe and has more cushion and drop than the Bushido.
+Rugged enough to go off trail, the Ultra Raptor II trail runners have a full rock plate, deep treads, and a sticky rubber outsole for maximum protection and stability.
 These shoes stay comfortable for long distances at any speed.
-The roomy toe box provides a wider fit than some other La Sportiva shoes.
+The roomy toe box fits more than some other La Sportiva shoes.

 Check Prices: Men REI | Backcountry | Moosejaw | La Sportiva Women REI | Backcountry | La Sportiva